Harry Potter is authoritarian poison

 Quidditch is stupid

 Quidditch is the worst feat of game design I've ever seen.
-It's a game of soccer going parallel with a game of tag, and the only way to make the outcome of the soccer half even affect the outcome of the game is to get a whopping *fifteen* points above the opposing team before somebody can catch a flying ball.
+It's a game of soccer going parallel with a game of tag, and the only way to make the outcome of the soccer game even affect the outcome of the game is to get a whopping *fifteen* points above the opposing team before somebody can catch a flying ball.
 So basically it's a fourteen-player game where 90% of the time the outcome is determined by just two of them.
 Rowling also never explains what makes it take longer or shorter to catch the snitch.
 Some games, it's stated in the book, go on for three months, while most of them end in a few minutes.
 So if there's no difference in the snitch, what gives?

 Even the prose is terrible.
 Rowling has no idea how to handle dialog tags and frequently uses "10-year-old me"-level descriptions of emotions that combine "telling over showing" with cliched metaphors (case in point: Snape just took fifty points from Gryffindor for the lulz and she writes that "Harry's anger boiled white-hot".)